Sincerely-Christian/Sincerely-Chirstian/README.md

 "><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About Me
-I am currently completing my final term at Western Governors University, pursuing a Bachelor of Science in Cybersecurity and Information Assurance.
+Hello I'm Christian, I am currently completing my final term at Western Governors University, pursuing a Bachelor of Science in Cybersecurity and Information Assurance.
 My studies have provided me with a strong foundation in security principles, risk management, and hands-on technical skills across network defense, digital forensics, and incident response.

 ## Objective
 Driven by a deep passion for cybersecurity, I am eager to apply my knowledge and skills to real-world challenges.
 My goal is to transition into a professional cybersecurity role where I can contribute to protecting systems and data while continuing to grow as a security professional.